 5. Standing Committee Liaison

 a.
-Each Policy Committee member will serve as liaison to at least one Region I Standing Committee, and:
+Policy Committee members will serve as liaisons to Region I Standing Committees, and:

 (1) Maintain communication with the Standing Committee chair

-(2) Send out communication to Standing Committee members advising them of dates, times, and places of committee meetings at the ACTE Convention and the Region I Conference
+(2) Send out communication to Standing Committee members advising them of dates, times, and places of committee meetings at the ACTE VISION and the Region I Conference

-(3) Prepare agendas for the Region I the Standing Committee meetings at the ACTE Convention VISION and the Region I Conference
+(3) Prepare agendas for the Region I the Standing Committee meetings at the ACTE VISION VISION and the Region I Conference

 (4) Prepare a report of committee proceedings (committee chair may prepare the report)

-(5) Present the Standing Committee report at the Region I Business Meeting held during the ACTE Convention and the Region I Conference (committee chair may present the report)
+(5) Present the Standing Committee report at the Region I Business Meeting held during the ACTE VISION and the Region I Conference (committee chair may present the report)

 (6) Provide a written copy of the Standing Committee Report to the Recording Secretary (committee chair may prepare the report)

 b.
-Policy Committee members will rotate Standing Committee liaison assignments as new Policy Committee members are added at the committee meetings at the ACTE Convention.
+Policy Committee members will rotate Standing Committee liaison assignments as new Policy Committee members are added at the committee meetings at the ACTE VISION.

-ACTE STANDING COMMITTEES AND TASK FORCES
+Region I STANDING COMMITTEES AND TASK FORCES

 Policy

-1. ACTE Standing Committees and Task Forces may be established in accordance with the needs to carry out the purposes of the ACTE within the Region.
+1. Region I Standing Committees and Task Forces may be established in accordance with the needs to carry out the purposes of the ACTE within the Region.

 2. The Region Vice President will make committee appointments.